R 15 950

 What has happened since 2013

 I launched the first Masterclass with the editor Claire Strombeck.
-We’ve had an annual class since then and some of our writers have done particularly well.
+There has been an annual class since then and some of the writers have done particularly well.
 There’s Qarnita Loxton in Cape Town, for instance, who has published three books with Kwela: Being Kari, Being Lily and Being Shelley.
 Being Kari was also published by btb Verlag in Germany.
 Qarnita joined the Masterclass in 2014 and has returned year after year because she says it’s become crucial to her writing life.
-She is back with us writing her fourth novel.
-Another long-standing member is Jennifer Friedman in Sydney, Australia: she has published two memoirs with Tafelberg, Queen of the Free State and The Messiah’s Dream Machine – and is busy with her third , again on the Masterclass.
-Then there’s Maria Phalime from our first class who published her award winning memoir Postmortem with Tafelberg in 2014; this was followed by Martina Dahlmann who published her memoir A Person My Colour with Modjaji Books in 2018 and the following year muso and film maker, Carsten Rausch, published his music memoir – Between Rock and a Hard Place – with MFBooks.
+She was on the 2020 class to write her fourth novel.
+Another long-standing member is Jennifer Friedman in Sydney, Australia: she has published two memoirs with Tafelberg, Queen of the Free State and The Messiah’s Dream Machine – and completed her third , again on the Masterclass.
+Then there’s Maria Phalime from the first class who published her award winning memoir Postmortem with Tafelberg in 2014; this was followed by Martina Dahlmann who published her memoir A Person My Colour with Modjaji Books in 2018 and the following year muso and film maker, Carsten Rasch, published his music memoir – Between Rock and a Hard Place – with MFBooks.
 Another of the 2014 class – Melissa Volkner – published her award winning romance novel, Shadow Flicker, with Karavan Press in 2019.
-Due for publication in the coming year are two writers from the 2018 class: Michelle Edwards and A’Eysha Kassiem.
+Due for publication in 2021 are two writers from the 2018 class: Michelle Edwards and A’Eysha Kassiem.

 The class opens in mid-February and will continue until the final reports are completed in November 2021.